sultanul-ovi/A-CCNA-Packet-Tracer-Simulation/README.md

 ### Conclusion

-> "Network Integration and Configuration: A CCNA Packet Tracer Simulation" is a comprehensive project showcasing a well-rounded approach to network construction and management.
+> "NetSimulate" is a comprehensive project showcasing a well-rounded approach to network construction and management.
 It serves as a proof of concept for deploying a multi-faceted network architecture in a simulated environment.

 ### Disclaimer